 I added the the yellow/brown in photoshop to make it look as close to the actual picture as possible.
 The photo is actually a little more bluish but I had a hard time trying to pull that color out.
 Also, the graininess on the photos is from the dust on the flatbed scanner.

-And, before I end this post, I wanted to share a song I still love by Bruce Springsteen called, “Secret Garden” from, Jerry Maguire, a movie I also still love.
+Before I end this post, I wanted to share a song I still love by Bruce Springsteen called, “Secret Garden” from, Jerry Maguire, a movie I also still love.